 For any format that Photoshop can save, using “Save” after editing the image will immediately start an upload to Index Manager.

 Using Save will overwrite the original image in the archive.
-This is the reason why the duplication feature described above is important.
-If it's important to preserve the original image, make a duplicate first.
+If it's important to preserve the original image, make a duplicate first using the duplication feature in FotoStation.

 The image can also be Saved as with a new name.
 The new image file will automatically be uploaded to the archive and appear as a new asset.